Understanding the Costs of Owning a Horse: A Comprehensive Guide

 Dental health is often overlooked but crucial.
 Ensure your horse receives regular dental check-ups to prevent issues and maintain their overall health.

-State-by-State Cost Estimates
+Monthly State-by-State Cost Estimates

 The cost of owning a horse can differ greatly depending on where you live.
-Here’s a snapshot of estimated costs across the United States:
+Here’s a snapshot of estimated monthly costs across the United States:

 - Alabama: $704